Downtown in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Military • War, Spanish-American • Waterways & Vessels.
 A significant historical month for this entry is May 1994.

 Location.
 38° 53.913′ N, 77° 2.318′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Downtown.
-Marker is at the intersection of Pennsylvania Avenue Northwest and 17th Street Northwest, on the right when traveling east on Pennsylvania Avenue Northwest.
+It is at the intersection of Pennsylvania Avenue Northwest and 17th Street Northwest, on the right when traveling east on Pennsylvania Avenue Northwest.
 Located on the north side courtyard fence for the Old Executive Office building.
 Touch for map.
 Marker is at or near this postal address: 1661 Pennsylvania Avenue Northwest, Washington DC 20006, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-State, War, and Navy Building (a few steps from this marker); Executive Office Building (a few steps from this marker); Dwight D. Eisenhower Executive Office Building (within shouting distance of this marker); The Lee House (within shouting distance of this marker); First Home of the Reserve Officers Association (within shouting distance of this marker); In Honor of Leslie Coffelt (within shouting distance of this marker); Francis Preston Blair (within shouting distance of this marker); The Blair House (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: State, War, and Navy Building (a few steps from this marker); Executive Office Building (a few steps from this marker); Dwight D. Eisenhower Executive Office Building (within shouting distance of this marker); The Lee House (within shouting distance of this marker); First Home of the Reserve Officers Association (within shouting distance of this marker); In Honor of Leslie Coffelt (within shouting distance of this marker); Francis Preston Blair (within shouting distance of this marker); The Blair House (within shouting distance of this marker).
 Touch for a list and map of all markers in Northwest Washington.

 Also see . . .
 Battle of Manila Bay.
 Background information on the Battle of Manila Bay mentioned on the marker.
 (Submitted on December 15, 2007, by Craig Swain of Leesburg, Virginia.)